MooersLab/MooersLab/README.md

 Note that I currently write alot in Emacs on 750words.com via GhostText.
 I configured atomicchrome to go to LaTeX mode when GhostText connects to 750words.
 I can also use Emacs to write and edit text in Overleaf via atomicchrome and GhostText.
 This is a very cool way of extending Emacs to websites with weaker editors.

-- [latex-emacs](https://github.com/MooersLab/latex-emacs) A configuration file supporting the use of LaTeX in Emacs.
+- [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
+This is the current release version of Gnu Emacs.
+Includes org-mode configuration.
+- [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28/blob/main/README.md) Similar to above but for Gnu Emacs version 28.
+- [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs28/blob/main/README.md) Similar to above but for Gnu Emacs version 30.
 - [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) presented to the Berlin Emacs Meetup August 2022.
 Not recorded.
 It was 90-minute lecture.
 - [slideshowTemplateInLaTeX](https://github.com/MooersLab/slideshowTemplateLaTeX) Slideshow template in Beamer makes slides that do not look like they were made in LaTeX.
 - [posterInLaTeX](https://github.com/MooersLab/posterInLaTeX) Uses beamer to make a poster via a simple design.
 Enables whipping together a poster a few hours.
 It is much easier than using powerpoint.